Renadyousef/Article_recommendation_system/README.md

-The goal is to recommend articles similar to article being read by a customer
+The goal is to recommend articles similar to the article being read by a customer